Transforming your journey at Gatwick Airport

 Southern services from the East Coastway (Eastbourne via Lewes) and the West Coastway (Littlehampton via Lewes) will now predominantly operate with longer eight carriage trains throughout most of the day as dedicated services, instead of four carriage trains, providing twice as much space on-board and much more passenger space on the busiest sections of the network.

 This replaces the practice of joining trains from both Coastway routes at Haywards Heath to form a single train towards London and splitting the train in the opposite direction.
-It has been achieved by diverting what was the off-peak Brighton Southern service group to Eastbourne to enable the Littlehampton service to operate as a dedicated service.
 We need to make this change to deliver the upgrade.

 This is because splitting and joining trains at Haywards Heath adds too much risk of disruption because of the need to maintain consistent arrival and dwell times when fewer platforms are available at Gatwick.